 CEHD researchers, who have deep experience studying early childhood programs, will use advanced economic tools to analyze the program’s impact on interactions and children’s skill development.
 The project will serve and support Chicago parents and children, while yielding a better understanding of which supports and services most effectively promote healthy child development and which components of home visiting programs work best.

 The PFL program, operating in Dublin for about a decade, demonstrated positive impacts on children’s cognitive and social-emotional development in the latest follow-up study when the children were age 9.
 PFL was named to the US Department of Health and Human Services Home Visiting Evidence of Effectiveness (HomVEE) list in November 2023.
 This means the US government the US government has determined that PFL meets the high standards for programs serving children and families and is has been proven to have a significant, long lasting positive outcomes for children.

-The project will be designed as a randomized control trial that will assess outcomes throughout and after the intervention to better understand the mechanisms of skill formation.
+Creciendo Juntos will be structured as a randomized control trial that will assess outcomes throughout and after the intervention to better understand the mechanisms of skill formation.
 The expertise of each partner will be crucial in designing a research study that is rigorous, equitable and relevant.
-The randomized control trial of the program in Ireland demonstrated positive impacts on children’s cognitive and social-emotional development in the latest follow-up study when the children were age 9.
-This evidence is supporting efforts for policymakers and philanthropists to expand services that serve young children and families.

 Each partner is committed to learning from the community and adapting to the local context by listening directly to families and community members.
 The knowledge gained will help guide efforts to better support Chicago’s children and parents for generations.
 The project will also influence evidence-based public policy and philanthropy around the globe and advance the research frontier on skill formation and equitable research.